hamidreza-s/hamidreza-s.github.io/_posts/2014-06-10-mnesia-table-types-and-time-complexity.markdown

 	mnesia:transaction(Read).
 ```

-I tried to write self-explanatory codes in order to bypass line by line explaining.
+I tried to write self-explanatory codes in order to bypass that boaring line by line explaining.

 ## Simple Scenarios
 {according to joe's book}